Quickstart

 create index idx_tasks_status on tasks (status);

--- Step 4: Enable Row Level Security with permission checks
+-- Step 3: Grant access, then enable Row Level Security

 ALTER TABLE public.tasks ENABLE ROW LEVEL SECURITY;